antonio-in-stem/antonio-in-stem/README.md

 My core interest is **system design**.

-I enjoy working at the stage where a problem is still abstract and unclear, transforming it into a structured solution — designing computational models, architecting software systems, and building tools that evolve into real products.
+I enjoy working at the stage where a problem is still abstract and unclear, transforming it into a structured solution: designing computational models, architecting software systems, and building tools that evolve into real products.

 Physics trained me to translate real-world phenomena into **mathematical models**, simulate them computationally, and reason about constraints, structure, and failure modes.

-That mindset transfers naturally to engineering:
-**a system is simply a model that has to survive reality.**

 Because of this, I design systems with an emphasis on: